akhilrao/akhilrao.github.io/about.md

 title: About
 ---

-Under construction.

 Hi there!
 I'm an PhD student studying economics.
-I use this blog to think about models I study.
+I use this blog to think about models and theorems I study.

-Right now, I'm doing "a model a day" - every day, I blog about an economic model.
+Right now, I'm doing "a model a day" - every day, I blog about an economic model or theorem.

 Hope you enjoy!